Annafavaro/PARKCELEB/README.md

 ## ParkCeleb

 The **ParkCeleb** data set is stored in the following [Zenodo repository](link).
 This repo does not contain the actual audio recordings but provides metadata files with links to YouTube videos, speaker information, and transcriptions.
-Below is an explanation of the folder structure and how to work with the provided files to download and process the data.
+The Zenodo repository explains the folder structure.

 ## Downloading Audio Files